dannam83/At_Your_Service/README.md

 # At Your Service

 ## Introduction
 At Your Service is a model framework that mimics basic server and router functionality.
-This exercise will walk you through the steps that data goes through when it is sent to the server as a request, and then sent back to the user as a response.
+Built using the Rails server as a model, this exercise will walk you through the steps that data goes through when it is sent to the server as a request, and then sent back to the user as a response.

 ## Setup
 1. Download the folder